stanisauceg/Ford_BikeShare/README.md

 # Ford_BikeShare

-R Markdown notebook is in progress, stay tuned!
+R Markdown document is in progress, stay tuned!
 Currently covers most of the Load & Prep section.

 Order of operations for R scripts:
 1. Load & Prep